-The City will continue to contract with the Public Employees' Retirement System (PERS) to provide a retirement program for bargaining unit members.
+The City will continue to contract with the Public Employees' Retirement System (PERS) to provide a retirement program for Association members.
 Benefits shall include:

 - 1. 2.5% @ 55 benefit formula - 2.
 Fourth Level of 1959 Survivor's Benefits - 3.
 One (1) Year Final Compensation - 4.
 Military Service Credit as Public Service - 5.
 Continuation of Pre-Retirement Death Benefit after Remarriage of Survivor. - 6. \$500 Retired Death Benefit - 7.
-2% Annual Cost-of-Living Allowance Increase which shall be paid by the employee on a pre-tax basis in accordance with the IRS Section 414(h)(2) method of reporting retirement payments.
+2% Annual Cost-of-Living Allowance Increase

 These benefit plans require an employee contribution of eight percent (8%).
-Employees shall pay the full employee contribution of eight percent (8%),
+Employees shall pay the full employee contribution of eight percent (8%), which shall be paid by the employee on a pre-tax basis in accordance with the IRS Section 414(h)(2) method of reporting retirement payments.